-Game Design makes up 105 credits, out of the total 180 credits, while the minor subject makes up 30 credits.
-The programme also has 30 credits where you can elect courses to broaden your field of study or deepen your knowledge in the major or minor subject.
+Game Design makes up 105 out of the total 180 credits of the programme, while the minor subject in Graphics/Expression in Convergent Media makes up at least 30 credits.
+The programme also has 45 credits where you can elect courses to broaden your field of study or deepen your knowledge in the major or minor subject.

-The projects you will undertake as part of the programme, like the theoretical courses, train academic writing and presenting in preparation for the degree project that ends the third year.
+Like the theoretical courses, the projects you will undertake as part of the programme train academic writing and presenting in preparation for the degree project that ends the third year.